justthatpixel/Prison-Escape/README.md

 # Prison-Escape

+<h2>Premise</h2>
-This is a text based adventure game made in java run on the command line
+This is a text based adventure game made in java run on the command line.
+You are trapped in Prison and need to work together with other inmates to make an escape!

 <h2>Features: </h2>